Where are we located?

 What is dress code for members and guests of members?

 Members and guests of members are asked to follow the NAC dress code.
-Collared shirts, turtlenecks or other sweaters are required for gentlemen at all times in the parlors and dining rooms.
-Jackets are required after 5:00 p.m.
-Ladies are required to wear dresses, suits, or clothing of equivalent formality.
+Collared shirts, sweaters or turtlenecks are required at all times.
+After 5 pm jackets are required in the Parlors, Dining Room and Bar.
+Jackets are not required in the galleries.
+Ladies – After 5 pm ladies are required to wear dresses, pants or business suits.
+Jeans are acceptable for all members and guests provided they are not torn, neat and presentable.

 What are the dining room hours and how do I make a reservation?